-Copyrights in Cyprus are regulated by the Right of Intellectual Property Law, as amended ("the Intellectual Property Law").
+Copyrights in Cyprus are regulated by the Right of Intellectual Property Law, as amended (the Intellectual Property Law).
 Rights are recognized under the Intellectual Property Law for every protected object whose beneficiary, or, if there is more than one beneficiary, any one of them, is, at the time of the creation of the right, or, if it is a broadcast, the time of the transmission of the broadcast, a qualifying person, namely:

-- A person who is a citizen of the Republic of Cyprus or who habitually resides there; - A legal person, established in accordance with the laws of the Republic; or - A citizen of another member state of the European Union.
+- A person who is a citizen of Cyprus or who habitually resides there; - A legal person, established in accordance with the laws of Cyprus; or - A citizen of another member state of the EU.